From museums, food and culture to sun and sea fit for the most-experienced sunbather, Paphos has got it all.

 Arriving at Birmingham Airport couldn’t be easier.
 With easy transport links, the airport caters for buses, trains, cars, taxis and limos if you really want to splash out.

-Taxis drop you right outside the terminal, while drivers can find a choice of seven carparks.
+Taxis drop you right outside the terminal, while drivers can find a choice of car parks.
 These are all easily accessible from the terminal via foot or the courtesy shuttle bus.
-Save 50% on your carpark space by booking online in advance!
+Save 70% on your carpark space by booking online in advance!

 Whilst waiting for your flight to Paphos, why not explore the airport’s range of shops?
-Grab some amazing deals in World Duty Free, last minute swimwear from Accessorize or a present for a loved one in Pandora.
+Grab some amazing deals in World Duty Free or last minute swimwear from Accessorize.
 Boots is on hand for any forgotten health and beauty bits or you can treat yourself to some holiday reading in WHSmith.
 If you’d prefer to relax before your trip, Aerospa provides a variety of beauty treatments in as little as 15 minutes!

 For you foodies out there, fear not - Birmingham Airport has an extensive choice of cafés, bars and restaurants.
-Whether you’d prefer a quick snack from Costa or Pret, or a sit-down meal from Giraffe or Frankie & Benny’s, there’s something for everyone.
-For a cheeky pint before your flight, there’s everyone’s favourite Wetherspoon, as well as All Bar One’s large cocktail menu.
-Caffe Ritazza can cater for the whole family, with a wide range of sandwiches, cakes and snacks as well as coffee choices and alcoholic beverages.
+Whether you’d prefer a quick snack from Costa or Pret, or a sit-down meal from Wetherspoon, there’s something for everyone.

 If you really want to indulge, our five airport lounges are available for a small fee.
 Enjoy complimentary food and drink, as well as Wi-Fi, plug sockets and comfy seating.

 To find out about our other services, head to our terminal facilities page.